MaxHalford/maxhalford.github.io/content/blog/kpi-evolution-decomposition.md

 toc = true
 +++

+**Edit** -- _I published a notebook [here](https://gist.github.com/MaxHalford/9fba0c2d6800d0f0643902bf57b99780) that deals with the case where dimension values may (dis)appear from one period of time to the next.
+The notebook decomposes a ratio, but the logic is also valid for decomposing a sum._

 ## Motivation

 Say you're a data analyst at a company.
 You've built a dashboard with several KPIs.
 You're happy because it took you a couple of days of hard work.
 You even went the extra mile of writing unit tests.
 You share the dashboard on Slack with the relevant stakeholders, call it a day, and go grab a beer.